Child Custody Factors: Strategies For Best Results in Florida Cases

 9. Continue to be involved with your children’s extra-curricular and school activities.

-While these seems obvious, parents going through a divorce and child custody hearings sometimes begin to see extra-curricular activities as “his” and “hers”.
+While these seem obvious, parents going through a divorce and child custody hearings sometimes begin to see extra-curricular activities as “his” and “hers”.
 For example, Mom may enroll the daughter in piano, while Dad enrolls the child in karate.
 Mom may skip the karate, and Dad may be too busy to watch the piano recitals.

 Judges see this during child custody trials.
 Judges are more inclined to award time-sharing to a parent who will support the child at his or her events, even if it is uncomfortable for the parent to do so.